-- The political party has an accounting system in place which clearly identified the electoral expenditure for the Johnston by-election; - A separate bank account designated for NT Elections was set up and operated by the political party; - The accounting records indicated that electoral expenditure in relation to the Johnston by election was \$31,503; - There was a minor variance of \$441 between the electoral expenditure in the accounting systems and the expenditure disclosed on the NTEC website.
-There is nothing significant to address. - All requested documents were provided on a timely basis and met the definition of electoral expenditure.
+- The political party has an accounting system in place which clearly identified the electoral expenditure for the Johnston by-election. - A separate bank account designated for NT Elections was set up by the political party. - The accounting records indicated that electoral expenditure in relation to the Johnston byelection was \$24,295. - There was a variance of \$2,480 between the electoral expenditure in the accounting systems and the expenditure disclosed on the NTEC website.
+There is nothing significant to address. - There were delays in the provision of sampled supporting documents requested. - All documents provided met the definition of electoral expenditure.